antonijn/antonijn.github.io/_pages/organ-2018.md

 ===
-The idea of MIDI-fication is to take the signals from the switches of your keyboard, run them through a microcontroller (like an Arduino), and have the microcontroller output MIDI messages, preferebly via USB.
+The idea of MIDI-fication is to take the signals from the switches of your keyboard, run them through a microcontroller (like an Arduino), and have the microcontroller output MIDI messages, preferably via USB.
 The problem is that a single C-c4 organ manual has 61 switches, and most microcontrollers don't have 61 inputs.